 This unique program provides opportunities to explore a wide array of careers in the visual and performing arts.
-Based at The Arts Center of the Capital Region in Troy, the program blends an integrated curriculum in college-level English, music, art, theatre, and film studies with hands-on experience in a creative academic environment.
+Based at The Arts Center of the introduce students to content and skills needed in several Capital Region in Troy, the program blends an integrated curriculum in college-level English, music, art, theatre, and film studies with handson experience in a creative academic environment.